Day Trip to Ouzoud Waterfalls from Marrakesh: What to Expect & How to Plan It

 Drive Out of the City & Coffee Stop

-About an hour outside Marrakech, we stopped for a short break.
+About an hour outside Marrakesh, we stopped for a short break.
 As tends to be the case with roadside stops, the prices were aimed at tourists, but if you walk three minutes further down the road you’ll find coffee at half the price.

 Entering the Valley & First Monkey Encounter